ghua/JChessBoard/README.md

 Want to contribute?
 Great!

-Run in browser tests/demo.html
+Run in browser:
+tests/board/qunit.html
+tests/engine/qunit.html

 ### Todo's

+- Fix broken tests
+- Add en passant support
 - Fix drag-n-drop freezes in firefox

 License
 ----

-MIT
+This project is licensed under the terms of the MIT license.